About Us

 The ‘Pa Pa Paa’ education pack was developed by Comic Relief and Divine Chocolate and launched in 2000.
 It aimed to build Fairtrade understanding and consumer citizenship amongst young people by telling the bean to bar story of Fairtrade chocolate and Kuapa Kokoo.

 In tandem with this education programme, Divine Chocolate and Comic Relief co-launched the first ever Fairtrade product designed especially for young people, the Dubble Fairtrade chocolate bar “with added Comic Relief”.
-Dubble was always more than just a chocolate bar: it also boasts a community of young Fairtrade campaigners called ‘Dubble Agents’ on the Dubble website, hungry to change the world chunk by chunk.
+Dubble was always more than just a chocolate bar: it also boasted a community of young Fairtrade campaigners called ‘Dubble Agents’ on the Dubble website, hungry to change the world chunk by chunk.

 In 2005, Comic Relief, Divine Chocolate and Trading Visions launched the Pa Pa Paa website and DVD/photopack for teachers.